mjtsai1974/DevBlog/_posts/2019-01-22-rl-temp-diff-learn-part2.md

 >
 ><font color="DeepSkyBlue">[4]</font>
 ><font color="Red">Cautions</font>
->All above are under the condition that we have been given <font color="RosyBrown">partial</font>, <font color="RosyBrown">incomplete</font> data <font color="RosyBrown">before</font> we know the full model of state transition, or we are given the complete data of a target model to be predicted, we still believe that we don't have it yet!!
+>All above are under the condition that we have been given <font color="RosyBrown">partial</font>, <font color="RosyBrown">incomplete</font> data <font color="RosyBrown">before</font> we know the full model of state transition, or <font color="OrangeRed">even if</font> we are given the complete data of a target model to be predicted, we still believe that we don't have it yet!!
 >
 ><font color="DeepSkyBlue">[5]</font>
 ><font color="Brown">The appropriate apply::mjtsai1974</font>